scaelles/DEXTR-KerasTensorflow/README.md

 	}

-We thank the authors of [PSPNet-Keras-tensorflow](https://github.com/Vladkryvoruchko/PSPNet-Keras-tensorflow) for making their PyTorch re-implementation of PSPNet available!
+We thank the authors of [PSPNet-Keras-tensorflow](https://github.com/Vladkryvoruchko/PSPNet-Keras-tensorflow) for making their Keras re-implementation of PSPNet available!

 If you encounter any problems please contact us at {kmaninis, scaelles}@vision.ee.ethz.ch.